sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 Congratulations, you made it! 🥳🥳

-We hope you enjoyed this tour of Fury!
+We hope you enjoyed this tour of Fury on OVHcloud!

 ### Issues/Feedback